herbps10/spline_rate_model_paper/README.md

 # B-spline Transition Models

-Code for "Flexible Modeling of Transition Processes with B-Splines", Susmann & Alkema (Forthcoming).
+Code for "Flexible Modeling of Transition Processes with B-Splines" by Herbert Susmann & Leontine Alkema.

+The principal dependency of this code is the `BayesTransitionModels` R package.

 To run the main models:
 ```